blaix/gren-tui/README.md

 ## Usage

-If you haven't already, [install gren](https://gren-lang.org/install) and create a gren node application:
+If you haven't already, [install gren](https://gren-lang.org/install) and take a look at [the book](https://gren-lang.org/book/) if you want to get up to speed with the language.

+Then create a gren node application:

 ```
 mkdir myapp